Skip to main content

 Content Safety and Moderation in AI Systems for Education

-As AI agents become part of educational settings, ensuring safe and age-appropriate interactions is essential.
+As AI assistants become part of educational settings, ensuring safe and age-appropriate interactions is essential.
 Without proper safeguards, AI systems may generate inappropriate, inaccurate, or harmful content.
 This white paper provides guidance on implementing content safety and moderation in AI systems, including guardrails and filtering, handling hallucinations, escalation paths for unsafe outputs, and ensuring teacher visibility into AI interactions.

 The objective is to empower educators, administrators, and developers to create safe learning environments while leveraging AI’s educational potential.